 A student in grades 10-12 will be offered an opportunity to take the Armed Services Vocational Aptitude Battery test and consult with a military recruiter.

-The test shall be offered during the 2022-2023 school year at Odem High School.
+The test shall be offered on TBA at the high school.

 Contact the principal for information about this opportunity.